iyunbo/logx/Readme.md

-# logz is a modern AI system for performance analysis and anomaly detection based on log files
+# LogZ is a modern AI system for performance analysis and anomaly detection based on log files

 Logz is based on following open source technologies